 You’ll also need a 1 cup measuring cup.

-Tear open the marshmallow bag.
+Tear open the marshmallow bag for the s’mores dip recipe.

 Scoop up 1 cup of marshmallows, try not to spill too many.